“If your actions inspire others to dream more, learn more, do more and become more, you are a leader” ~ John Quincy Adams.

-Although there are no set standards of life skills set to have, in order to be successful, as we all have different skills set to see us through the hassle and bassles of life, there are a set of life skills that I personally feel you should acquire in order that you are distinguished from the rest.
+Although there are no set standards for life skills set to have, in order to be successful, as we all have different skills set to see us through the hassle and bustles of life, there are a set of life skills that I personally feel you should acquire in order that you are distinguished from the rest.

-The skill of influencing
+The Skill of Influencing

 The first among the life skills is influence.
 Maybe let’s start by defining the word its self influence.
 Here are some dictionary definitions;

-- The ability to change someone’s views, attitude or behaviours
+- The ability to change someone’s views, attitude or behaviours.

-- The power of a person to have an effect on someone else resulting from ability, position or wealth.
+- The power of a person to have an effect on someone else resulting from ability, position, or wealth.

 Power can be thought of in a number of ways, each relevant to the way leaders can influence others;

 - Expert power – this comes due to the knowledge one has gained